 - 4 Tablespoons of brown sugar

 Cut goose breast fillets into strips with the grain.
 Strips about 3/8 x 3/8 of an inch are perfect.
 For drier jerky, cut strips thinner.
 For moister jerky, cut them thicker.

-Mix ingredients except meat in a large bowl or Dutch Oven.
+Mix ingredients except meat in a large bowl or Dutch Oven like the popular Lodge Logic Cast Iron Dutch oven.
 When it’s well mixed, add in breast strips and cover with liquid to marinate for 6-8 hours.
 Remove meat from liquid and roll on paper towel to remove excess marinade.

 Remove the top grate from your oven.
 Turn it on to warm to the lowest setting which should be 175-200F.
 Skewer the individual strips on toothpicks and position to hang between the rungs of the great from the toothpicks.
 Place a large baking sheet on the bottom rack or cover it entirely with foil to catch any drippings.

 Place the rack with meat in the highest position in the oven.
 Leave the oven door open a crack.
 A large spook handle or a ball of foil works good to prop it open.